The Fisher-Rao Loss for Learning under Label Noise: Conclusion and Perspectives

 \section{Conclusion and Perspectives}

-In this work we have studied the Fisher-Rao loss function for learning in the context of supervised classification, especially in the presence of label noise.
+In this work we have studied the Fisher--Rao loss function for learning in the context of supervised classification, especially in the presence of label noise.
 This loss comes from the Fisher metric on the statistical manifold of discrete distributions, and, for small values, is approached both by the Hellinger and the cross entropy loss functions.
 Theoretical analysis of the robutstness and learning speed of this loss have been presented and compared with other commonly used losses.
-We argue that the Fisher-Rao loss provides a natural trade-off between these two features.
-In numerical experiments, we have observed that, for noiseless data, the performance of the Fisher-Rao loss is on par with other commonly used losses, while, in the presence of label noise, we observe the expected trade-off.
+We argue that the Fisher--Rao loss provides a natural trade-off between these two features.
+In numerical experiments, we have observed that, for noiseless data, the performance of the Fisher--Rao loss is on par with other commonly used losses, while, in the presence of label noise, we observe the expected robustness.

-While we have focused on the classification problem, one could ask whether it is possible to use similar Fisher-Rao loss functions to regression problems as well.
+While we have focused on the classification problem, one could ask whether it is possible to use similar Fisher--Rao loss functions to regression problems as well.
 The first requirement to do so is that the model (e.g., neural network) estimates a (parametric) conditional distribution $p(y\vert\pmb{x})$ of the output $y \in \R$, given the input $\pmb{x} \in \R^n$, instead of a simple predicted value $\hat{y}$.
 For instance, this is done for normal distributions in~\cite{nix1994}, and for mixture models in~\cite[§~5.6]{bishop2006}.
-The second requirement is a closed-form expression for the Fisher-Rao distance in the corresponding statistical manifold.
+The second requirement is a closed-form expression for the Fisher--Rao distance in the corresponding statistical manifold.
 Finally, it is required to define a target distribution from the training examples, to be compared with the current predicted distribution, in such a way that the distance between them is well defined.
 The consequences of such an approach remain yet to be studied and constitute a possible future direction of research.